etcetra7n/gest/INSTALL.md

 other terminals or try other installation methods

 ### Build from source
 Pyinstaller is required for this method.
-If you dont have it installed.
-Install it using a simple pip install command
+If you dont have it installed, Install it using a simple pip install command
 ```s
 pyinstaller src/gest.py